-Don't forget to check the checkbox to "include listing data" in order to get everything.
+Don't forget to check the checkbox to "include listing data" in order to get everything as shown below.

 - If it's completely new, just go to the Properties section in OwnerRez and add a new property there.

 Once you've got the base property set up, the next step is to fill out all of the additional info:

 - Properties > Rules - enter the payment rules, occupancy, availability, rules, etc

 - Nightly Rates and Seasons.
 If you've got rates already on Airbnb or Vrbo, you can import them using our Spot Rate import tool.
 Rates also come in during the Listing Content Import.